Tasty Recipes for the Home Cook

 12. Roll the dough log-style onto itself.
 When you are within an inch or so of the edge, cup your hand over the log while pressing into the bottom edge of the log roll with the heel of your hand to seal the seam.
 Then roll the log to the edge of the dough.

 13. Grease the bottom and sides of two 8.5 x 4.5 x 2.5-inch loaf pans.
-Place the dough, seam side down in the loaves.
+Place the dough, seam side down, in the loaves.
 Press down gently with your hand to distribute the dough to fill the pan.
 Cover loosely with a lightly greased plastic wrap.
 Shape the other half of the dough.

-14. See Note*** below for shaping alternative.
+14. See Note*** below for a shaping alternative.

 15. Proofing (2nd rise):